 These standards supersede the SAS 70, which were the original guidelines for examining a service organization’s controls and processes.
 Although these standards were only recently issued in April 2010, SSAE 16 has quickly become the authoritative guide for in-depth audits of third-party service organizations like 365 Data Centers.

-Thomas Reuters further points out how “SSAE 16 applies to all reports issued by the auditor(service auditor) of a service organization that provides services to a user organization (user) and whose controls are relevant to the internal controls over financial reporting (ICFR) of the user.”
+Thomson Reuters further points out how “SSAE 16 applies to all reports issued by the auditor(service auditor) of a service organization that provides services to a user organization (user) and whose controls are relevant to the internal controls over financial reporting (ICFR) of the user.”

 How SSAE 16 Works

-Businesses rely on SSAE 16 to build trust in the service provider’s ability to design, operate, and control environments where the business operates.
+Businesses rely on SSAE 16 to build trust in the service provider’s ability to design, operate, and control the environments where the business operates.
 These compliance regulations assure clients about the safety of their funds and information and ensure that all client transactions are accurate and completed in a timely manner.

 Here’s a list of what SSAE 16 can do for your organization: